mother-of-all-self-hosting/ansible-role-endlessh/README.md

 <!--
 SPDX-FileCopyrightText: 2023 Slavi Pantaleev
 SPDX-FileCopyrightText: 2024 Tiz
-SPDX-FileCopyrightText: 2025 Suguru Hirahara
+SPDX-FileCopyrightText: 2025, 2026 Suguru Hirahara

 SPDX-License-Identifier: AGPL-3.0-or-later
 -->

-# Endlessh Ansible role
+# Endlessh-go Ansible role

 This is an [Ansible](https://www.ansible.com/) role which installs [Endlessh-go](https://github.com/shizunge/endlessh-go), a Golang implementation of [Endlessh](https://nullprogram.com/blog/2019/03/22), to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.